karmaniverous/entity-tools/.stan/system/stan.todo.md

 - Overload order (restore mismatch tsd)
   - Reordered defineTranscodes overloads so the inference-first signature is listed first.
 This makes object-literal calls bind to the agreement-checked overload, restoring the expected compile-time error in the mismatch test.

+- Typed overload guard (unknown)
+  - Added NonUnknownRegistry guard to the typed overload parameter so registries with unknown value types do not match the typed overload.
+This forces object-literal calls with unknown-typed encode params to bind to the inference-first overload (which enforces agreement), restoring the tsd mismatch failure without affecting normal typed registries.

+- Typed overload enforces agreement on actual spec
+  - Updated the typed overload to introduce a second generic `T extends Transcodes<TR>` and require `EncodeDecodeAgreement<T>`.
+This checks encode/decode equality against the passed argument shape, ensuring the mismatch test triggers a compile error even if the typed overload is chosen.